-This diagram shows the general principle of the FIR filter.
-The hollow circles represent the filter coefficients, and the solid circles are the input and output waveforms.
+This diagram shows how the FIR filter works.
+Open circles represent filter coefficients, solid circles are the input and output waveforms.
 Each output point is generated by multiplying the waveform by the coefficients and summing the result.
 The coefficients are then moved one step to the right and the process repeats.

 From this description, you can see that the filter coefficients (from right to left) are the impulse response of the filter.
 The impulse response is the output of a filter when the input signal is all zero except for one sample of unit amplitude.

-In the example above with seven coefficients, there is no time shift caused by the filter.
-If the filter uses an even number of coefficients, there is a time shift in the output of half a sample period.
+In the example above with seven coefficients, there is no time shift in the output.
+If the filter has an even number of coefficients, there is an output time shift of half a sample.

-The filter operation is applied to every element of the array.
-To do this at the start and end of the array is a problem as some coefficients have no corresponding data element.
+The filter operation is applied to every vector element.
+There is a problem at the start and end of the vector where some coefficients have no corresponding data element.

-Our solution is to take these missing points as copies of the first and last points.
+The simple solution is to take these missing points as copies of the first and last points.
 This is usually better that taking these points as 0.
 You should remember that the first and last (nc+1)/2 points are unreliable, where nc is the number of coefficients.